 HOME > About ACPM > Governance

-The American College of Preventive Medicine (ACPM) carries out its mission under the supervision and strategic guidance of the Board of Regents and the Committees of the Board.
+The American College of Preventive Medicine (ACPM) carries out its mission under the oversight and strategic guidance of the Board of Regents and the Committees of the Board.
+The ACPM Board is composed of four Executive Officers and eight Regents-at-Large.
 Our leadership provides direction to improve the practice of preventive medicine across practices, processes, advocacy, and education.

 The Board is guided by ACPM’s bylaws, strategic plan, and code of ethics to ensure the highest level of professionalism for the College and the membership in the practice of preventive medicine.
 Committees of the Board support a wide range of strategic functions relevant to preventive medicine and various member sub-specialties.